Uche05/ci-p2-quizar/README.md

 ## Credits

-The following are credits to various people and technologies that have directly or otherwise assisted in the creation of the AI Library site.
+The following are credits to various people and technologies that have directly or otherwise assisted in the creation of the [name] site.

 ### Content and Code